 In Radisson - Ojibwa, however, the average commute to work is quite long.
 On average, people spend 30.83 minutes each day getting to work, which is significantly higher than the national average.

-The education level of Radisson - Ojibwa citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.41% of adults 25 and older in Radisson - Ojibwa have a college degree.
+The percentage of adults in Radisson - Ojibwa who are college-educated is close to the national average for all communities of 21.84%: 17.41% of the adults in Radisson - Ojibwa have a bachelor's degree or advanced degree.

 The per capita income in Radisson - Ojibwa in 2022 was $30,082, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $120,328 for a family of four.
 However, Radisson - Ojibwa contains both very wealthy and poor people as well.